madushans/QuickAzTables/README.md

 ## Misc

-Some other functionality is also available.
+Some other functionality is also available as static functions.
+These may be useful in some related cases.

 - `TableStore.ListTables(...)` lets you list the names of tables.
 - `TableKey.Sanitize(key)` returns a sanitized version of the given input that can be a partition or row key.